MLM Solutions

 Here’s how recruiting works:

-• In a Unilevel plan, there is no spillover; therefore, no placing people under you by someone else.
-Your frontline is built by your own direct sponsorship.
+In a Unilevel plan, there is no spillover; therefore, no placing people under you by someone else.
+Businesses usually use Unilevel MLM Software to manage distributor hierarchies, commissions, and genealogy tracking efficiently.

 Genealogy tree example: